itech001/ph/README.md

 content.
 One page is equal to three days of products, meaning you can browse as far back as fifteen days ago.

-- **Inline product viewer.** Ph allows you to view products within the app, meaning no mobile tab clutter.
+- **Inline product viewer.** Ph allows you to view product websites within the app using iframes, meaning no mobile tab clutter.

 - **Inline comments.** Product Hunt would be nothing without the community, which is why you can read mobile-optimized comments without leaving the app.